Plasma derivatives and recombinant DNA-produced coagulation factors

 An overview of the preparation and use of plasma "components" (ie, those prepared by differential centrifugation techniques, including fresh frozen plasma and cryoprecipitate) is presented separately.
 (See "Clinical use of Cryoprecipitate" and "Clinical use of plasma components".)

 Fibrin sealant (fibrin "glue"), a two-component system in which a solution of concentrated fibrinogen and factor XIII is combined with a solution of thrombin and calcium in order to form a coagulum, is discussed separately.
-(See "Fibrin sealant".)
+(See "Fibrin sealants".)

 HISTORY AND METHODOLOGY